simonesilvestroni/ssil-website/_posts/2022-05-25-ungoogled-chromium.md

 Set the local website as the only bookmark (it's already added to my white list in uBlock).

-Ungoogled Chromium is already set to clear cookies and cache when all the windows are closed, and of course no password suggestions, autofill, phone-home etcetera.
+Ungoogled Chromium is already set to clear cookies and cache when all the windows are closed, and also no password suggestions, autofill, phone-home etcetera.

 A complete list of FAQ can be [found on their wiki](https://ungoogled-software.github.io/ungoogled-chromium-wiki/faq).